leslliesayrus/fraud_detection/README.md

 The models developed was:

-KNN - 99.91 accuracy
+KNN -
-Logistic Regression - 94.14 accuracy
+Logistic Regression -
-Decision Tree - 99.99 of accuracy
+Decision Tree -
-Naive Bayers - 83.18 of accuracy
+Naive Bayers

 The KNN and Decision Tree was the best models with excellent predictions